Alcohol duties: application for a licence to carry on an Excise Trade (L5)

 You’ll need to fill in the form fully before you can print it.
 You can’t save a partly completed form so we suggest you gather all your information together before you begin to fill it in.

-Post your application and any additional information to:
+Post your application and any supporting information to:

 HM Revenue and Customs